 For something more relaxed, head to Puglia, Sardinia, or Sicily.
 Puglia’s coastline is dotted with charming towns offering turquoise waters and fewer crowds.
 Sardinia boasts white-sand beaches and crystal-clear sea, while Sicily combines golden beaches with rich history and incredible food.
 Each offers a unique take on Italy’s beach life.

 For a cultural holiday in Italy, Tuscany is hard to beat.
-The region is home to Florence, the cradle of the Renaissance, where world-class museums, iconic art, and architectural masterpieces await around every corner—from Michelangelo’s David to Brunelleschi’s dome.
-Beyond the city, Tuscany’s rolling hills are dotted with historic towns like Siena and San Gimignano, where cobbled streets, medieval squares, and centuries of tradition invite you to step back in time.
-It’s the perfect destination for travelers looking to immerse themselves in Italy’s rich artistic and cultural heritage.
+The region is home to Florence, the cradle of the Renaissance, where world-class museums and architectural masterpieces await around every corner.
+Beyond the city, Tuscany’s rolling hills are dotted with historic towns like Siena and San Gimignano, inviting you to step back in time.

 With Le Collectionist, exploring the best places to visit for a luxury holiday in Italy during summer is a breeze.
 Explore our luxury villa rentals in Italy to begin your next adventure in this endlessly beautiful country.